 Groups 2 to 5

 Group 1 spent about 30 to 40 more minutes underwater and it was Group 2’s turn to go in.
 All the other groups till group 5 took turns and went into the cage one after the other.
 This took the entire day till late afternoon.
 And about 3 to 4 Great whites had joined the show.
-I took lots of pictures from above the water and I loved each one of them.
-I was obsessed with the pictures.
+I took lots of pictures from above the water and I loved each one of them and I was obsessed with the pictures.

 Last group/Group 6

 Finally, it was my time to go inside the cage.
 I wore the wet suit, excited stood right in the front.
 People from the earlier groups had advised me to go first to get the best views of the action.
 The third crew member flashed her camera and took a picture of the group.
-I had my Go-Pro tied to my wrist.
-I wanted to record all the action underwater.
+I had my Go-Pro tied to my wrist and was ready to record all the action underwater.

 The first crew member called out and asked me to get down the ladder inside the cage.
 Yaay, it was perfect.
 I have done many scuba dives and I am not scared of water or going into the ocean.
 And this was in a cage, so we were protected from the Great Whites.
 What could have gone wrong?
 Nothing-absolutely nothing.